DaveAnthonyMolloy/Phorest-Demo/ReadMe.md

 **Structure**

-Elements are stored within and imported from elements.js from within the support folder.
-Variables are stored within and imported from variables.js from within the support folder.
+Elements are stored within and imported from elements.js within the support folder.
+Variables are stored within and imported from variables.js within the support folder.
+This removes duplication of elements and variables across tests, which makes updates easier.

 **Defects**